mcbarlowe/seventhmanapi/README.md

+## We have updated to version 2.0!
+This means the API will return stats from seasons dating all the way back from 19992000

 # Seventhman.net API

-All endpoints will start with `https://stats.theseventhman.net/stats/api/v1/` an example link looks like this `https://stats.theseventhman.net/stats/api/v1/players/?&season=2020&player=&toc=&team=&agg=no`
+All endpoints will start with `https://stats.theseventhman.net/stats/api/v2/` an example link looks like this `https://stats.theseventhman.net/stats/api/v2/players/?&season=2020&player=&toc=&team=&agg=no`

 # players/